IAMAl/Bumblebee/README.md

     - Triangle tiles: Special handling for diagonal blocks
     - Skip tiles: Automatic skipping of future tokens

+## Triple Ring-Buffer System

+The ring buffer is used in hardware in general in order to efficienty buffer the data.
+The ring buffer have two pointers; read pointer and write pointer.
+After reading or writing data, the pointer is incremented, respectively.
+When the value of the pointer achieved to "size of buffer - 1" the value is set to zero, namely the pointers make a window (scope) of active datum in the buffer.

+The datum's width can be aligned with a line size of cache memory in host processor having data prefetch function.
+The ring-buffer has sequential access manner, so the prefetching works well with cache line alighnment.
+The host processor can efficiently provide datum to GPU without additional overheads.

+KV cache can be implemented by the ring-buffer having fixed size.
+It simple manaaged by the pointers.
+The encoder write into the ring-buffer and then write write pointer may be updated.
+The decoder read from the ring-buffer and then read pointer may be updated.
+The ordetred tensors make a sequential accesses to the ring-buffer, so the ring-buffer placed in linear addressing memory is sufficient, and utilized by the accessings.

+The masking in decoder takes only a part of matrix for Q*K^T matrix multiplication, therefore attention can skip the unnecessary data loadings and calculations.
+The FlashAttention uses a tiliing  before softmax operation for scoring attention.
+A ring-buffer for decoder's input from its output works for the right-shift for input, and masking taking only necessary part is supported by the ring-buffer's sequential data arrengement that has explicit data placement in the linear addressing memory.

+## Hierarchical Tiled Computation with Ring-Buffer

+We take idea of FlashAttention.
+FlashAttention takes tiling before softmax operation in attention.
+The the tensor is chunked to several blocks that can be fed into tile processsing.
+They use it for approximating the attention.
+In stead, we use the idea for skipping unnecessary processings for tile-level in future vocablary in decoder.

+Proposal attention also takes similar system, and works with a ring-buffer that is placed between output to input of decoder, a feedback path.
+The output ring-bufffer can be accessed with sequential manner in linear address space of memory, and the masking pattern is very simple, thus the reading from the ring-buffer is also simple as an incremental read-length.

 ## Memory Optimization Strategies